Citroën Jumpy: Opel Vivaro-e/Zafira-e Life

 In April 2020, Opel revealed the all-electric Vivaro-e.
 The Vivaro-e is available in three lengths and offers a payload capacity of up to 1,275 kg (2,811 lbs).
 In the UK, the vehicle is sold under the Vauxhall brand.

 The passenger model is called the Opel Zafira-e Life.

 On 18 May 2021, Opel revealed the Vivaro-e Hydrogen.
 This new version has a payload of 1100 kg (compared to 1200 kg for the Vivaro-e and 1400 kg for the Vivaro).
 The Vivaro-e Hydrogen combines a 45 kW fuel cell with a 10.5 kW lithium-ion battery.
 The hydrogen storage tanks are supplied by Symbio, a joint venture between Michelin and Faurecia.
 Peugeot then presented its e-Expert Hydrogen.
 These vans are manufactured at the Valenciennes plant and converted to hydrogen at the former Opel plant in Rüsselsheim.

 Toyota Proace Electric

 The Proace Electric, available in passenger (Verso) and cargo versions, is a Toyota-badged twin of the electric vans from Groupe PSA described above.
 The Proace Electric is the first all-electric passenger vehicle offered under the Toyota brand in Europe.

 Fiat E-Scudo/E-Ulysse

 In March 2022, Fiat unveiled the E-Ulysse, a battery electric derivative of its passenger van.
 The cargo version is called the E-Scudo.

+Iveco eJolly

+In June 2025, Iveco unveiled the eJolly alongside the larger eSuperJolly, slotting under the Daily and alongside the eMoovy as Iveco's smallest electric van offerings.